kyuupichan/electrumx/docs/ENVIRONMENT.rst

   log.
 The output is identical to the **sessions** RPC command except that **ANON_LOGS** is honoured.
 Defaults to 3600.
 Set to zero to suppress this logging.

+* **REORG_LIMIT**

+  The maximum number of blocks to be able to handle in a chain reorganisation.
+ElectrumX retains some fairly compact undo information for this many blocks in levelDB.
+The default is a function of **COIN** and **NET**; for Bitcoin mainnet it is 200.

+* **EVENT_LOOP_POLICY**

+  The name of an event loop policy to replace the default asyncio policy, if any.
+At present only `uvloop` is accepted, in which case you must have installed the `uvloop`_ Python package.

+  If you are not sure what this means leave it unset.

 Resource Usage Limits
 ---------------------